-Thomas Nesbitt is the Faculty Director of CITRIS Health.
-Based at the UC Davis School of Medicine, Dr. Nesbitt serves as Vice Chancellor for Human Health Sciences and Associate Vice Chancellor for Strategic Technologies and Alliances where he is responsible for advancing the UC Davis Health System’s excellence in telemedicine.
-Toward that goal, he works closely with leaders throughout the state in developing partnerships with regional hospitals, clinics, and centers to expand access to quality health care and create a statewide broadband telehealth network.
-He also ensures that faculty and staff excel at using innovative technologies to provide high-quality, state-of-the-art medical care.
+Dr. Thomas Nesbitt is emeritus associate vice chancellor for strategic technologies and alliances at UC Davis Health, where he was responsible for advancing the UC Davis Health System’s excellence in telemedicine.
+Toward that goal, he worked closely with leaders throughout the state in developing partnerships with regional hospitals, clinics and centers to expand access to quality health care and create a statewide broadband telehealth network.
+He also ensured that faculty and staff excelled at using innovative technologies to provide high-quality, state-of-the-art medical care.

-As founding director of the Center for Health and Technology, for instance, Nesbitt oversees UC Davis’ telemedicine, distance learning, and medical informatics programs.
+As founding director of the Center for Health and Technology, for instance, Nesbitt oversaw UC Davis’s telemedicine, distance learning and medical informatics programs.
 A key focus of the center is assuring interaction among physicians, educators, information technology and communications specialists, engineers, and researchers.
-The multidisciplinary collaboratives he establishes are responsible for leveraging new telecommunications technologies to improve access to high-quality patient care, information resources, and medical education opportunities.
+The multidisciplinary collaboratives he established are responsible for leveraging new telecommunications technologies to improve access to high-quality patient care, information resources and medical education opportunities.

-Nesbitt also works closely with UC Office of the President, health-care policy leaders and senior staff from the state of California to implement Proposition 1D and the California Telehealth Network.
+Nesbitt also worked closely with UC Office of the President, health care policy leaders and senior staff from the state of California to implement Proposition 1D and the California Telehealth Network.
 The proposition, passed by California voters in November 2006, directs $200 million in building and equipment funds to the University of California to expand medical education with an emphasis on telemedicine.
-As co-director of the California Telehealth Network, funded by the Rural Healthcare Division of the Federal Communications Commission, Nesbitt oversees the deployment of a statewide telecommunications program that will link over 800 sites on a “digital health highway.”
-Together, these initiatives will greatly expand access to health-care services for many patients and families in rural regions of the state.
+As co-director of the California Telehealth Network, funded by the Rural Healthcare Division of the Federal Communications Commission, Nesbitt oversaw the deployment of a statewide telecommunications program that will link over 800 sites on a “digital health highway.”
+Together, these initiatives will greatly expand access to health care services for many patients and families in rural regions of the state.

 Nesbitt served two terms on the National Advisory Committee on Rural Health and, more recently, on the Joint Advisory Committee on Communications Capabilities of Emergency Medical and Public Health Care Facilities reporting to the U.S. Congress 911 Commission to examine opportunities to utilize telecommunications to support the needs of national security.